opendiffy/diffy/README.md

 ## Getting started

 If you are new to Diffy, please refer to our [Quickstart](/QUICKSTART.md) guide.
+If you are looking for advanced deployment configurations, please refer to our [Advanced](/ADVANCED.md) guide.

 ### Support
 Please reach out to isotope@sn126.com for support.
 We look forward to hearing from you.